Jummie07/Healthcare-Access-in-Africa/README.md

 ### **Future Enhancements**

-Expand dataset to include more real-time patient feedback.
+- Expand dataset to include more real-time patient feedback.

-Integrate machine learning to predict patient needs and optimize resource allocation.
+- Integrate machine learning to predict patient needs and optimize resource allocation.

-Develop an interactive web dashboard for real-time monitoring of healthcare accessibility.
+- Develop an interactive web dashboard for real-time monitoring of healthcare accessibility.

-This portfolio showcases a comprehensive analysis of healthcare access in Africa, backed by data-driven insights and actionable recommendations.
-Let's bridge the healthcare gap with informed decisions!